Photography Courses with Mike Brown and Jayne Whitelock

 Once you've got your dream camera - you need to know how to use it

-If you're a beginner I recommend our beginners photography course, Digital Photography Exposed.
+If you're a beginner I recommend our Masterclass in Photography, Digital Photography Exposed.
 If you follow the jargon free instructions and exercises we'll have you taking the images you'd hoped for - possibly within hours.

 We have other courses for intermediate and aspiring wedding photographers too - details on our photography courses page.